solita/solita.github.com/_posts/2016-01-29-back-to_business.md

 - programming
 ---

-##From a mother to a software developer
+##From a Mother to a Software Developer

 Clock alarms at 6.15 am.
 Today I'm lucky and also the children have slept so long.
 Today is working day, one of my three working days per week.
 On other days I take care of my three children at home, which is a convenient arrangement for the time being and enabled by my employee, Solita.